spotlessmind1975/adv10en/docs/source.md

 [ IF R<>6 AND R<>4 THEN R=R ]</pre></td>
     </tr>
 </table>
-<pre></pre>

-Ultimately, if the next room is zero (0), it means that the player must stay where he is; otherwise, it will move accordingly.
+Ultimately, if the next room is zero (0), it means that the player must stay where he/she is; otherwise, it will move accordingly.

 <table>
     <tr>